flofl-source/WebAppArchPROJECT/3-Assignement/README.md

 # QUIZZ App

-## What the statement says
+## What my App does :

-Create a movie quizz static web application using the tmdb api

-Choose a movie to start with on tmdb. the app will always start from this movie, user cannot change it.

-On top of the page display a div containing movie info : title , image and release date of the movie

-Below the movie info div, display a div containing a form

-In this form Ask the user to give the director or one of the actors of the movie in an input text field with a submit button.

-the user must enter full name, the search will be case insensitive

-If the answer is wrong display a message in red near the submit button

-If the answer is good, add a new div below the form div with the actor or director info : name, photo

-Below this div display a div containing a form
+My app created from scratch make the user start with the movie "Mean Girls".
+The user has to choose the name of an actor or the director of this movie.

+* If this actor or director indeed worked for this movie, the picture of her/him is displayed.

-In this form, Ask the user to give the name of a movie where this person was actor or director.
+Then, the user has to enter the name of a movie in which this actor or director appears.
+If the movie is right, an image of it is display with the title and release year.

-the user must enter full name, the search will be case insensitive
+All this app is connected to the tmdb API.

-If the answer is wrong display a message in red near the submit button
+If the user enters a wrong name or title, a red message is display bellow the button.

-If the answer is good, add a new div below the form div with the movie info : title, image and release date of the movie

-And so on.

-Users must never enter the same movie name twice. if they do , don't accept the answer and display an adapted error message.
+If the user enters the name of a movie or an actor that already has been entered or seen, an re message is also displayed bellow the button.